-The principal written assignment for the seminar will be a research project, which students will complete in groups under the professor's supervision.
-The professor develops this assignment in coordination with partnering organizations; it is designed based not only on pedagogical considerations but on the actual needs of the organizations.
-Students will also complete 2-3 shorter writing assignments, including self-evaluation exercises related to their fieldwork, and they will give at least one oral presentation about their fieldwork to the class.
+The principal written assignment for the seminar will be a research project related to the work of one or more partnering organizations; students will complete this project in pairs or groups.
+Students will also complete 2-3 short writing assignments, including self-evaluation exercises related to their fieldwork, and they will give at least one oral presentation about their fieldwork to the class.